m-labs/artiq/doc/manual/using_data_interfaces.rst

 .. tip::

-    File options in the top left allow for saving and exporting RTIO traces and channel lists, as well as opening them from saved files.
+    File options in the top left allow for saving and exporting RTIO traces and channel lists (including to VCD), as well as opening them from saved files.

 RTIO logging
 ^^^^^^^^^^^^